AAFC-Bioinfo-AAC/quick-start-guide/pipeline_creation_guide.md

 > *add something about making a local clone?*

 ### Work on your pipeline
-Each project must fulfill the requirements outlined in the [pipeline guidelines](pipeline_guidelines.md).
+Each project must fulfill the requirements outlined in the [pipeline guidelines](pipeline_guidelines.md#requirements).

 > wait, does this make sense? what is being added to the catalogue? is it just a link of this pipeline directly or is it a new "official" copy?
 How can we manage versioning?
 Once ready to release the user would transfer ownership to the code catalogue account? (that's how nf-core does it right now.
 Then they can still collaborate but need approved pull requests to publish to main)

 - Switch to the `dev` branch of the repository.
     > $ git checkout dev

-    All development should happen on `dev` branch or be merged into the `dev` branch and kept away from `main`.
+    All development should happen on the `dev` branch or be merged into the `dev` branch and kept away from `main`.
-- [Create a conda environment](LINK) for your project and install any tools you may need.
+- [Create a conda environment](conda_guide.md) for your project and install any tools you may need.
 - You can begin coding your pipeline as usual using standard git development workflow in the `workflow` folder.
 If you already have a pipeline created, you can instead import its files directly into the `workflow` folder.
 - Test your workflow to ensure it produces consistent and reproducible results.
 If you do not have your own test data, minimal datasets are available at [__](LINK).
 - Once complete, fill out the `LICENSE`, `README.md`, `CITATIONS.md`, `CITATION.cff`, and `CHANGELOG.md` files as specified in [_](LINK).
-- [Export your conda environment](LINK) and place it in the `config` folder.
+- [Export your conda environment](conda_guide.md#exporting-a-conda-environment) and place it in the `config` folder.

 [REPOSITORY PATH]
     ├── config
     │   ├── env_[PIPELINE NAME].yml
     |   └── ...
     ├── workflow
     │   ├── ...
     │   └── ...
     ├── LICENSE
     ├── README.md
     ├── CITATIONS.md
     ├── CITATION.cff
     ├── CHANGELOG.md
     └── .gitignore

 ## Adding your Pipeline to the Code Catalogue
+Once you're ready to add your pipeline to the code catalogue, you will need to add a member of the AAFC code catalogue team to your pipeline repository.
+To do this:
+1. Go to your project page.
+2. On the left sidebar, expand `Manage` and click `Members`.
+3. Click `Invite members`.
+4. In the pop-up enter `_` as the username, select `Owner` as the role, and press `Invite`.

 ## Updating your Pipeline